How Much FAFSA Money Will I Get?

 Scholarships and Grants

 Besides scholarships granted by your chosen college, there are opportunities offered by private foundations, community groups, and nonprofit organizations.
 Awards can be given based on academic merit, need, field of study, or participation in a specific sport or activity.
-Our Scholarship Search tool can help you unearth available awards filtered by school type, field of study, state, and more.
+An online scholarship search tool can help you unearth available awards filtered by school type, field of study, state, and more.

 Try to stay on top of scholarship and grant applications and deadlines as they can come and go quickly.
 Winning a scholarship or a grant is basically finding free money, and you don’t want that money to go unclaimed.